Chase Stillman

-Chase Stillman (born March 19, 2003) is an American-born Canadian junior ice hockey right wing who is currently assigned to the Peterborough Petes of the Ontario Hockey League (OHL) as a prospect to the New Jersey Devils of the National Hockey League (NHL).
+Chase Stillman (born March 19, 2003) is an American-born Canadian professional ice hockey right winger for the Abbotsford Canucks of the American Hockey League (AHL) while under contract to the Vancouver Canucks of the National Hockey League (NHL).

 Early life

-Stillman was born in St. Louis when his father, Cory was a member of the St. Louis Blues and grew up in Peterborough, Ontario once his career ended.
+Stillman was born in St. Louis when his father, Cory was a member of the St. Louis Blues and grew up in Peterborough, Ontario after his father's career ended.

 Playing career

 Stillman played major midget hockey within the Sudbury region before he was selected by the Sudbury Wolves, in the second round, 25th overall, of the 2019 OHL Priority Selection.
 In his first season of major junior hockey with the Wolves in 2019–20, Stillman showed offensive potential in recording 13 goals and 34 points through 58 games and was subsequently named to the OHL First All-Rookie Team.